JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_7_Terminology/P.md

 > Prayer is the breath of the soul and should lead you to be persistent in your attempt to ascertain the Father’s will. <a id="s182_120"></a>[UB 144:2.3](/en/The_Urantia_Book/144#p2_3)

 > Prayer is the breath of the spirit life in the midst of the material civilization of the races of mankind.
 Worship is salvation for the pleasure-seeking generations of mortals.
+>
+> As prayer may be likened to recharging the spiritual batteries of the soul, so worship may be compared to the act of tuning in the soul to catch the universe broadcasts of the infinite spirit of the Universal Father.
+>
-As prayer may be likened to recharging the spiritual batteries of the soul, so worship may be compared to the act of tuning in the soul to catch the universe broadcasts of the infinite spirit of the Universal Father.Prayer is the sincere and longing look of the child to its spirit Father; it is a psychologic process of exchanging the human will for the divine will.
-Prayer is a part of the divine plan for making over that which is into that which ought to be. <a id="s184_642"></a>[UB 144:4.7](/en/The_Urantia_Book/144#p4_7)
+> Prayer is the sincere and longing look of the child to its spirit Father; it is a psychologic process of exchanging the human will for the divine will.
+Prayer is a part of the divine plan for making over that which is into that which ought to be. <a id="s184_642"></a>[UB 144:4.7-9](/en/The_Urantia_Book/144#p4_7)

-THE ANSWER TO PRAYER
+## Prayer, Answer to

 > 1. Prayer is an expression of the finite mind in an effort to approach the Infinite.
 The making of a prayer must, therefore be limited by the knowledge, wisdom, and attributes of the of the finite; likewise must the answer be conditioned by the vision, aims, ideals, and prerogatives of the Infinite.
 There never can be observed an unbroken continuity of material phenomena between the making of a prayer and the reception of the full spiritual answer thereto.
 > 2. When a prayer is apparently unanswered, the delay often betokens a better answer, although one which is for some good reason greatly delayed.
 No sincere prayer is denied an answer except when the superior viewpoint of the spiritual world has devised a better answer, an answer which meets the petition of the spirit of man as contrasted with the prayer of the mere mind of man.